Capgemini/microsoft-team-labs/codelabs/alm-development-hub-usage.md

 ![solution-merge-retry-button.png](.attachments/alm-hub-usage/solution-merge-retry-button.png)

 Negative
-: Note that once the solution has begun merge it block all other solution merges until it is complete, including while it is **Failed**.
+: Note that once the solution has begun merge it blocks all other solution merges until it is complete, including while it is **Failed**.
 This is because once the development solution is imported in the master environment, the environment is considered "dirty" until the changes are merged into source control.
 If another solution were to be imported and extracted, it would include the changes of the previous incomplete merge.

 ## Pull Request